lonesome-polecat/cs-260-startup/notes.md

 Better processes for testing pages.
 Programs like Jest, Playwright, Storybook are really efficient Playwright for frontend, Jest for backend.
 Need to figure out how it works.

+TODO:
+- Need to cleanup unused functions in index.js
+- Need to optimize code in index.js and db layer transactions